gone-lib/tcpproxy/README.md

 But Target is an interface, so you can also write your own.

 Note that tcpproxy does not do any TLS encryption or decryption.
 It only (via DialProxy) copies bytes around.
 The SNI hostname in the TLS header is unencrypted, for better or worse.

-This package makes no API stability promises.
-If you depend on it, vendor it.

 ## Install